ssusnic/Machine-Learning-Doodle-Recognition/README.md

 ## Parts of the Project

 This project is divided into 8 parts.
 Each part contains a fully commented source code so you can easily follow the game development step by step.

-Here is a short description of each part.
+Here are short descriptions of each part:

 ## Part 1: Setup